opendocsg/slw-judgments-backfill/2015_SGHC_47/report.md

 _Land_ – _Strata titles_ – _Collective sales_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 52 of 2015 and Summons No 266 of 2015 was allowed by the Court of Appeal on 7 July 2015.
-See [2015] SGCA 54.]
+See <span class="citation">[2015] SGCA 54</span>.]

 13 February 2015 Judgment reserved.